AadamZ5/jection/README.md

 # `jection`

-A light-wight dependency-injection framework with support for lazy loading.
+A light-weight dependency-injection framework with support for lazy loading.

 ## Inspiration